An introduction to CAFM systems

 While it is beneficial to be proactive when it comes to maintenance, these issues can’t always be predicted.
 The help desk feature of most CAFM systems provides an effective balance between the proactive and reactive aspects of facilities management, with access to real-time updates on the status of the building and its assets, and providing a location for people to log issues when they are identified.

-By incorporating floor plans and layouts of a building or set of structures, CAFM can optimise how these spaces are managed and occupied.
+By incorporating floor plans and layouts of a building or set of structures, CAFM can optimize how these spaces are managed and occupied.
 Through this teams can track which spaces are most frequently occupied or vacated, and this data can be used to determine what can be done about spaces that aren’t being employed effectively.

 Inefficient space usage can be a significant drain on resources.
-By highlighting vacant, occupied, part times and hot desks, a CAFM solution can empower employees to make better use of their available space and, in instances like the COVID-19 pandemic, organise people to reduce the risk of overcrowding.
+By highlighting vacant, occupied, part times and hot desks, a CAFM solution can empower employees to make better use of their available space and, in instances like the COVID-19 pandemic, organize people to reduce the risk of overcrowding.

-In a similar vein, CAFM systems can also assist in organising room bookings, eliminating the risk of double-booking a space and again enabling employees to arrange meetings and other sessions independently, knowing an area will be free when they require it.
+In a similar vein, CAFM systems can also assist in organizing room bookings, eliminating the risk of double-booking a space and again enabling employees to arrange meetings and other sessions independently, knowing an area will be free when they require it.

 This can also help manage both preparations that need to be made prior to a meeting, such as setting up projectors or ensuring the right number of seats are available, and cleaning up of the area after the meeting has taken place.